Lim98SE/LimScript/README.md

 return: Return from a subroutine.

 push \[value]: Push a value or variable to the stack.

+include \[file]: Append a file's code to your code.
+It's library stuff.

 You can also do variable = pop to pop the top value off the stack.